 Purple: This color has long been associated with royalty.
 Use it in areas like the bedroom, living room, or a formal dining room to evoke a sense of luxury.
 Like other colors on the cool end of the spectrum, it's calming, yet purple has a touch of the intensity and passion of red.
 Purple is also said to increase problem-solving abilities, making it great for a home office or study area.

 Brown: Ranging from soft neutrals to rich and deep shades, brown is associated with stability.
 The earthy color can ground brighter colors and bring balance to a room.
 Wood furniture and neutral walls will add a sense of harmony to any room.
 Bring elements of natural brown into your home to create feelings of warmth and earthiness.

-White: Crisp and pure, white can create a sense of simplicity.
+White: Crisp and clean, white can create a sense of purity.
 Use white in combination with any color to simplify your decorating scheme.
-Bright white is popular in bedrooms, where you don't want to feel cluttered, and in bathrooms and kitchens, where clean and simple is ideal.
+Bright white is popular in bedrooms, where serenity is ideal, and in bathrooms and kitchens, where you don't want to feel cluttered.
 White also creates a sense of more space.
 Use white paint or white furniture in smaller rooms to make them feel more spacious.

 Black: Simple, sleek, and modern, black evokes a sense of power and timeless style.
 Choose black furniture or accents for a home office to evoke authority and stature, or touches of black in a formal dining or living room to give a sense of simple, timeless elegance.
 Avoid using too much black in rooms; black can make a space appear small or cramped.